EDUCATION

 Books

 The Price of Permanence: Nature and Business in the New South.
-Athens: University of Georgia Press, 2018 (Environmental History and the American South book series)
+Athens: University of Georgia Press, 2018.

 Refereed Journal Articles